Hooks: How to Manufacture Desire for your business

 What separates Hooks from a plain vanilla feedback loop is their ability to create wanting in the user.
 Feedback loops are all around us, but predictable ones don’t create desire.
 The predictable response of your fridge light turning on when you open the door doesn’t drive you to keep opening it again and again.
 However, add some variability or randomness to the mix — say a different promotional offer magically appears on the GetinHere app every time you are near a venue — and voila, intrigue is created.

 The last phase of the Hook is where the user is asked to do bit of work.
 This phase has two goals as far as the behaviour engineer is concerned.
 The first is to increase the odds that the user will make another pass through the Hook when presented with the next trigger.
 Second, now that the user’s brain is swimming in dopamine from the anticipation of reward in the previous phase, it’s time to pay some bills.
-With GetinHere, the investment comes in the form of asking the user to give a combination of time, data, and social capital — in this case crystallising plans with friends to go to your nearby venue or event.
+With AdNearby, the investment comes in the form of asking the user to give a combination of time, data, and social capital — in this case crystallising researching deals, reviewing your latest news, or walking to your business and perusing your goods or services.

 The user preference data behind this investment can be leveraged by your venue to make the trigger more engaging and the reward more exciting with every pass through the Hook.